supernovus/lum.js/README.md

 'Lum'.
 If it's not in use, a global alias called 'Nano' will still be exported by default for at least some semblance of backwards compatibility.

-A new core.js MUST be loaded before any of the other libraries.
+A new core.js MUST be loaded before any of the other libraries, as it defines the _core_ APIs used by the rest.
-It's a tiny core which defines the window.Lum object, as well as a few helper functions that can be used by any other libraries.

-The rest of the object helpers have been moved into helpers.js, which is required by a few of the more complex libraries.
+The rest of the older object helpers have been moved into helpers.js, which is required by a few of the more complex libraries.

+## Future Plans

+I've been using this collection of libraries for many years, holding out with the long-since frowned-upon way of loading/managing scripts in web apps.
+I think it's finally time to change things up, and move into a more modern development architecture.

+I'm going to finish the updates to v4 and the refactored core.js, then start a project to split up the codebase into a set of standalone JS modules which will be available in `npm` and can be used using a bundler like Webpack.

+A new v5 branch of this library collection will be released which will take the new standalone modules, and compile them into a form compatible with v4.
+The compatibility library set is for transitionary purposes only, with the eventual goal being this library set will be phased out with the new standalone libraries becoming the _standard_ way of using any of my JS functions.

 ## Requirements